Arkaeriit/ajtcalc/README.md

 * multiplication, symbolized by \* or x
 * division, symbolized by /
 * exponentiation, symbolized by ^ or \*\*
+* multiplication by a power of 10, e

 For operation with more than one symbol such as multiplication, you can use each one in the same expression.